 The proposed decision of Commissioner Matthew Baker in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Lyft filed opening comments on April 29, 2025.
-No party filed reply comments.
+Comments were filed on , and Lyft filed opening comments on April 29, 2025.
+No party filed reply comments were filed on by .